Events - Event View

 If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.

 This seminar provides 8-Hours of Continuing Education (CE) that is required through the Judicial Branch Certification Commission (JBCC) to renew your 2-year Process Server Certification.

 In an effort to provide financial relief to those Process Servers affected by COVID-19

 the TPSA is offering this 8-Hour Continuing Education Webinar free of charge.

-To qualify for this Webinar your JBCC Certification Expiration must be before June 30th 2020.
+To qualify for this Webinar your JBCC Certification Expiration must be between April 30th-June 30th 2020.